Rain Helps Wash Away Fears Of Another Devastating Wildfire For Santa Rosa Couple

-SANTA ROSA (KPIX) — The North Bay got its first sprinkles of rain Tuesday night, washing away lingering concerns of another devastating wildfire.
+SANTA ROSA (KPIX) — The North Bay got its first sprinkles of rain overnight, washing away lingering concerns of another devastating wildfire.

 The system that came in Tuesday night is the kind of rain firefighters were hoping to get.
-The concern is this weekend, when the atmospheric river is expected to come through this area.READ MORE: SF Fire Crews Battle 2-Alarm House Fire In Nob Hill
+The concern is this weekend, when the atmospheric river is expected to come through this area.READ MORE: UPDATE: Phish Fan Injured After Being Fallen On at SF Chase Center Concert Describes Brush with Death

 The first raindrops fell around 7 pm Tuesday. in Santa Rosa.
 It glossed over the streets until a heavier downpour arrived just after 9 pm.
 The wet stuff, in any form is a welcome sight for many of the local residents.